-Gillian Gadd & Co is a law firm in the UK offering a range of legal services to individuals and organisations.
+Gillian Gadd & Co is a notarial practice in the UK offering a range of legal services to individuals and organisations.

 As an essential part of our business, we collect and manage client and non-client data.
 In doing so, we observe the UK data protection legislation, and are committed to protecting and respecting clients’ and non-clients’ privacy and rights.
 Specifically, we act as a “Data Controller” in respect of the information gathered and processed by us.